 \section{Saddle-point representation}

-Using a dual approach and the definition of a Wasserstein barycenter, we have the following problem:
+Using the dual reformulation of the optimal transport problem and the definition of the Wasserstein barycenter, we obtain the following problem:

-For this problem, we will apply Theorem 14.60 from \cite{rockafellar2009va} to the space of all \(P_\xi\)-measurable functions \(\mathcal{F}\).
+For this problem, we apply Theorem 14.60 from \cite{rockafellar2009va} to the space of all \(P_\xi\)-measurable functions \(\mathcal{F}\).
 Clearly, it is decomposable.
-Also clear that the function under maximum is a normal integrand and finite, since the barycenter is defined.
+It is also clear that the function under maximum is a normal integrand and finite, since the barycenter is well-defined.
 Thus, we have the next equality: